Covid-19 & Weddings in Costa Rica

 This is the part nobody was expecting when 2020 started, but if your wedding date is affected by Covid-19, we are happy to offer our couples two options:

-- The first one (that is the industry standard around the world) is to move the wedding date with all money paid going towards a new date without any extra fees, we are also offering this to any couples thinking of, but maybe a little worried about booking their wedding now for next year.
+- The first one (this is the industry standard around the world) is to move the wedding date with all money paid going towards a new date without any extra fees, we are also offering this to any couples thinking of, but maybe a little worried about booking their wedding now for next year.
 If you would like to book us now but are worried that you may have to change the date (let’s cross our fingers that it’s not going to happen), we would be happy to offer the ability to change the date, without penalties, to another date we are free (up to one year).
 In the situation where we cannot find a date that works for both of us, we will outsource the shooting to another, equally wonderful, photographer and we’ll still be editing and delivering the photos so you will have the assurance of the style, quality, and product you booked.

 We are doing our best to work closely with everyone as far as being flexible with date changes.
 Some of our couples have been opting to schedule a really small wedding in their hometown and postpone their destination wedding to celebrate with friends and family until it feels safe to travel again. #postponewedding